sawshep/sawyershepherd.org-hugo/content/post/ung-cyberhawks-memory-writeup-linux-memory-forensics-with-volatility-2.md

 I've split this across multiple lines to make it a little easier to read.
 It looks like a `vi` buffer of a C++ program intended to load the flag image file into memory.
 Note that the vector initial buffer size is only 1,000 bytes, much smaller than any image would be.
-In C++, vectors are generally allocated in the heap, meaning loading the image into the buffer has caused the heap to overflow.
+In C++, vectors are dynamically allocated, meaning that loading the image into the vector will not cause an overflow, but rather reallocate and copy the buffer in whatever way is implemented by the standard library.
+Knowing this will help recover the image later.
 We would have never found this important detail had we not performed basic forensics first!

 ### Binwalk